The kids are bored…again…and your wallet is empty…again.

 Plus Two for the Chocolate Lovers

-St. Louis is home to a several fabulous chocolate companies…but these will give you a free sample.
+St. Louis is home to several fabulous chocolate companies…but these will give you a free sample.

-- Free St. Louis Fun: Bissinger’s: Tours by RSVP only
+Free St. Louis Fun: Bissinger’s: Tours by RSVP only (Bissinger’s has been sold to Chocolate, Chocolate, Chocolate.)

 Going to the same park over and over can get boring, so shake things up!
 We have some AWESOME parks which are great for free fun–plus fresh air and exercise!
 Here’s our favs!